 The most recent edition of this book, the 10th Anniversary Edition, also titled “the Complete Edition”, is dated 9/30/2015.

 “Conflict Resolution for Christian Couples” is written specifically for Christian couples who are having difficulties working out reasonable solutions.

 This book consists of four parts.

-– Part I is about establishing a spiritually healthy foundation for the relationship: 1) knowing the basics of Biblical knowledge, prayer, fellowship and ministry, and 2) taking into account the spiritual world, and respecting the balance between grace and accountability.
+- Part I is about establishing a healthy foundation: 1) knowing the basics of Biblical knowledge, prayer, fellowship and application, and 2) incorporating spirituality into your relationship, and respecting the balance between grace and accountability.

 - Part II details a useful conflict resolution model and itemizes 26 effective tools (the ABC’s) for moving smoothly through issues.

-– Part IV addresses two unique dilemmas for long-term relationships: 1) affair recovery or affair safe-guarding, and 2) considering or going through a marital separation.
+- Part IV addresses affair recovery/affair safe-guarding, and considering or going through a marital separation.

 The most recent edition of this book is dated 11/17/2015.

 The Top 10 Marriage Essentials is a reflection of the couple’s work that Paul has done over his long career as a professional counselor.
 Moving past his three books on couple’s conflict resolution, “Marriage Essentials” addresses the top 10 recurring relationship issues he has encountered over the course of his work, discussing both the problem and the solutions.
 Each chapter in the book is committed to one of the ten “essentials”: